-Once you know what fits where it is just a question of following the coast road along.
+Once you know what fits where it is just a question of following the coast road along (or the metro).
 Starting in the city center, Centro, you have Flamengo followed by Botafogo, Leme, Copacabana, Ipanema, Leblon, Vidigal, São Conrado, Barra da Tijuca, Recreio dos Bandeirantes, Prainha and Grumari.
 So, if you are staying at a hotel in Copacabana and want to go to play golf at the Gavea Golf club in São Conrado you just follow the coast along passing through Ipanema and Leblon on the way.
 What could be simpler?

 Public Transport options